Magnolia Midwifery LLC | Homebirth and Wellness Care with CNM in your Connecticut home

 Hi Y'all!

-After Hurricane Katrina in 2005, my family moved to Connecticut.
-I currently live in Simsbury with my husband and 1-3 kids depending on what month it is!
-Besides my commitment to safeguarding freedom and body-mind-spirit integrity in birthing practices, I enjoy herb and flower gardening, crochet, process art, and walks with our dog, Max.
+I currently live in Connecticut with my husband and kids.
+Besides my commitment to safeguarding physiologic birth and body-mind-spirit integrity in birth, I enjoy herb and flower gardening, crochet, process art, and walks with our dog, Max.

 Personal growth and deeper knowing

 My interest in human development and individual psychology blends with my midwifery practice.
 I recognize birth and sexual and reproductive health as deeply personal experiences influenced by past and present life events.
 I celebrate joyful moments.
 And I am committed to courageously diving into the shadows of one’s life with compassionate curiosity, knowing that shining a light on these areas offers opportunities for reflection and healing.
-The safety of the midwife-client relationship and giving birth offer space for exploration if you are up to the task.
-Life transitions (rites of passage) such as puberty, childbirth, parenting and elder-care, perimenopause, and menopause offer ripe opportunities for personal growth.
+The nature of the midwife-client relationship and giving birth in a protected space offers opportunity for exploration.
+Life transitions such as puberty, childbirth, parenting and elder-care, perimenopause, and menopause offer ripe opportunities for personal and community reckoning and growth.
 In visits with you, I earnestly listen to your story and the meaning you give to your experiences.

 Home Birth Midwifery

-My initial call to midwifery came from Robbie Davis-Floyd’s perspective in her book Birth as an American Rite of Passage.
-Now, I am thrilled to share my passion for the integrity of birth unfolding in its own time and space and the humane respect of body and soul.
-I walk beside you during the childbearing year, aiding a safe passage for you and your baby.
+My initial call to midwifery started while reading Robbie Davis-Floyd’s book Birth as an American Rite of Passage.
+I am thrilled to share my passion for the integrity of birth unfolding in its own time and space as a midwife.
+I walk beside you during the childbearing year, following your lead, creating a protected space infused with trust in you to navigate the challenges you meet, and foster a safe passage for you and your baby.
 Parenting is hard work, and you deserve wholistic support from the start.

 There is no one type of person who desires midwifery services and home birth.
-I look forward to working with you as part of the diverse group of people who make up the homebirth community in the Greater Hartford area, Litchfield, upper Fairfield, New Haven, and Middlesex Counties, and throughout Connecticut!
-I have offices in Tariffvile and Terryville, CT.
+I look forward to working with you as part of the diverse group of people who make up the homebirth community in the Greater Hartford area, Hartford, Litchfield, upper Fairfield, New Haven, and Middlesex Counties, and throughout Connecticut!
+I offer home visits for those families in and near Simsbury and my office is in Terryville/Plymouth, CT.

 View Christy's Curriculum Vitae